Sophie Madeleine: Performances

 She supported Gruff Rhys, the lead singer of Super Furry Animals, on tour.
 In 2010, she performed at FestiFeel! along with Newton Faulkner and Babyhead to raise awareness of breast cancer and she performed at The Great Escape Festival's launch.

 Reception

 Madeleine's success on YouTube has led to her being called an "internet sensation".
-Her music is covered by other artists so often that Finger magazine has crowned her "Queen of the Ukulele".
+Her music is covered by other artists so often that Finger magazine crowned her "Queen of the Ukulele".
 She has over four million views on her YouTube channel.

 Frank Turner is a fan of Madeleine's and has played her single "Oil and Gold" on his Steve Lamacq's BBC Radio 2 show.
 Brighton Source wrote that Madeleine's second album, The Rhythm You Started, is "a ray of sunshine every time we press play".
 The magazine Computer Music ran a full-page feature on Madeleine in its 2010 "How To Make It in Music" February special.